Tip of the day: Check out Special users on how to give trusted users/bots more rights without making them IRCOp.

 Installing a recent certbot version

 For this to work, we need certbot 0.29.0 or later.
-Unfortunately a lot of distros ship too old versions.
+Unfortunately, some older distro's like Ubuntu 16.04 and 18.04 have a too old version.

 Verify your version with: certbot --version